confluentinc/ksql/docs/tutorials/event-driven-microservice.md

 );
 ```

 Notice that this stream is configured with a custom `timestamp` to signal that [event-time](../../concepts/time-and-windows-in-ksqldb-queries/#event-time) should be used instead of [processing-time](../../concepts/time-and-windows-in-ksqldb-queries/#processing-time).
-What this means is that when ksqlDB does time-related operations over the stream, it will use the `timestamp` column to measure time, not the current time of the operating system.
-This makes it possible to handle out of order events.
+What this means is that when ksqlDB does time-related operations over the stream, it uses the `timestamp` column to measure time, not the current time of the operating system.
+This makes it possible to handle out-of-order events.

 The stream is also configured to use the `Avro` format for the value part of the underlying Kafka records that it generates.
 Becuse ksqlDB has been configured with Schema Registry (as part of the Docker Compose file), the schemas of each stream and table are centrally tracked.
 We'll make use of this in our microservice later.